-I want to thank the sponsors, organizers, board of directors, and the application review committees that make Targeting Excellence and the scholarships they provide a reality.
-Through Targeting Excellence events students are provided the opportunity to interact with professionals from multiple industries across agriculture.
-The scholarships they are then able to provide are integral to students in continuing education, expanding their experience, and further improving food animal agriculture.
+I want to thank the sponsors, organizers, board of directors and the application review committees that make Targeting Excellence and the scholarships they provide a reality.
+Targeting Excellence events provide students with the opportunity to interact with professionals across agriculture.
+Through generous donations, scholarships are able to provide students the opportunity to continue their education, expand their experience and further food animal agriculture.